Guardrails

 Output guardrails run in 3 steps:

-1. First, the guardrail receives the same input passed to the agent.
+- First, the guardrail receives the output produced by the agent.

 Note